Three Luggage Setups We’ve Actually Used for Two-Up Touring

 Why Luggage Matters on a Two-Up Motorcycle Trip

-There’s also the practical side.
-On a long motorcycle touring day, you’ll want quick access to rain gear, extra layers, snacks, or hydration without unpacking half your setup at every fuel stop.
-The right luggage makes that easy.
-The wrong luggage makes you question your packing decisions around mile 120.
+On a long touring day, you want quick access to rain gear, extra layers, snacks, or water without unpacking half the bike at every fuel stop.
+The right setup makes that easy.
+The wrong one has you rethinking your packing skills halfway through the ride.

 What We Look for in Luggage for Two-Up Touring

 Our setup isn’t a stripped-down solo build.
-We tour on a 2020 Road Glide Special with a King HD luggage rack and an OEM rider backrest — no tour pack.
-That means whatever bag we run has to work with the bike, not fight it.
+We ride a 2020 Road Glide Special with a King HD luggage rack and the stock rider backrest — no tour pack.
+So whatever bag we run has to work with the bike, not fight it.

 Most of our trips are 2–3 nights, with our longest pushing five.
 We’re hotel riders, not campers (the Passenger Princess has standards), so we’re packing real clothes — not just a spare T-shirt and optimism.
-That also means hair products, makeup, and everything required to “look good to feel good,” even though absolutely no one at the gas station is paying attention.
+That also means hair products, makeup, and everything required to look good so she feels good — even though no one at the gas station is paying attention.
 And that stuff takes space.

 Here’s what matters most to us: